Devesh Kapur

+Kapur's articles have also been published in The Guardian, Financial Times, Foreign Policy, and The Hindustan Times.

 Academic life

-Kapur has a BTech and MS in chemical engineering (from Banaras Hindu University and the University of Minnesota respectively) and a Ph.D. in public policy from Princeton University.
+Kapur has a BTech and MTech in chemical engineering (from Banaras Hindu University and the University of Minnesota respectively) and a Ph.D. in public policy from Princeton University.
 He taught at Harvard College, where he received the Joseph R. Levenson Teaching Prize awarded to the best junior faculty in 2005.
 In 2006, he joined the University of Pennsylvania and was appointed director of the Center for the Advanced Study of India there.
 In 2018, Kapur was appointed as Director of Asia Programs and Starr Foundation Professor of South Asian Studies at The Johns Hopkins University School of Advanced International Studies (SAIS).

 Books

 Kapur is the author of Diaspora, Development, and Democracy: The Domestic Impact of International Migration from India, published by Princeton University Press.
 He has also co-authored the books The World Bank: Its First Half Century (Vol I and II) (an official history of the World Bank, with John Lewis and Richard Webb) and Give Us Your Best and Brightest: The Global Hunt for Talent and Its Impact on the Developing World (with John McHale).
+In 2014, he co-authord Defying the Odds: the Rise of Dalit Entrepreneurs, book containing biographical stories of twenty one Dalit entrepreneurs.